LLNL/shroud/docs/types.rst

 this convention when passing ``CHARACTER`` arguments.
 Shroud makes this convention explicit for three reasons:

 * It allows an interface to be used.
-Functions with an interface may not pass the hidden, non-standard length argument, depending on compiler.
+Functions with an interface will not pass the hidden, non-standard length argument, depending on compiler.
 * It may pass the result of ``len`` and/or ``len_trim``.
   The convention just passes the length.